intersystems-ib/workshop-sam-monitoring/README.md

 ## (a).
 Creating a new cluster
 Clusters are set of instances you want to monitor using SAM.
 So, you first must define a new cluster.

 * Access SAM in http://localhost:8080/api/sam/app/index.csp using `superuser`/`SYS`.
-System will ask you to change the password.

 * Click on *Create Your First Cluster*
 Cluster name: `workshop-cluster`